 I'm also fascinated by the link between mind and body.
 I tend to encourage people to pay close attention not only to their thoughts and feelings, but also the sensations, aches and pains in their bodies.
 This is all useful information for figuring out how you are currently coping and what the root of the problem is.

-I am a Registered Member of the British Association of Counsellors and Psychotherapists and committed to working to the standards set out in the BACP Ethical Framework for the Counselling Professions.
+I am an Accredited Counsellor/Psychotherapist and Registered Member of the British Association of Counsellors and Psychotherapists.
+BACP Accreditation is a quality standard for experienced practitioners.
+As a Registered, Accredited member of the BACP, I have demonstrated high standards of training, knowledge, experience, development and competence.
+I am committed to working to the standards set out in the BACP Ethical Framework for the Counselling Professions.

 I have an Enhanced Criminal Record Bureau Disclosure dated February 2020.